elephantscale/HI-labs/hadoop-admin/flume/README.txt

 == STEP 5) start collector in second terminal window Use flume-ng command

-== STEP 6) start the source in third terminal window Use flume-ng command
+== STEP 6) imitate the source adding data
+  Use >> to append some data to your log file

 == STEP 7) observe the files in HDFS
   Use 'hdfs dfs -ls' command